Best and Worst Air Purifiers of 2022

-Closing your windows can help keep some of those outdoor agitators at bay, but indoor pollutants, such as dust and mold, are ever-present in our living spaces.
-Without fresh air cycling through your home, air pollution indoors can reach concentrations five times higher than outdoors, according to the Environmental Protection Agency.
-A good air purifier can reduce some of those pollutants and help you breathe easier.
+As temperatures drop, people in homes across the country are turning on the heat and closing windows, which shuts off the best option for increasing ventilation and giving indoor pollutants an opportunity to escape.
+And these sometimes harmful particulates, such as dust and mold, are ever-present in our living spaces.
+Without fresh air circulating through your home, air pollution indoors can reach concentrations five times higher than air pollution outdoors, according to the Environmental Protection Agency.
+But a good air purifier can reduce some of those pollutants and help you breathe easier.

 On the flip side, Kollontai observes that the worst air purifiers on our list struggle to clean the air on both low and high speeds, adding, “Oftentimes, poor performance in removing particles like smoke and dust is accompanied by a lot of noise, which can be bothersome in a living area.”

 To test air purifiers, we inject smoke and dust particles into a sealed chamber and measure how well each model removes particles between 0.1 and 1 micron.
 (Human hair has a diameter of 100 microns.)
 We use a particle counter to measure the change in particle concentration as the air purifier runs for 15 minutes at the highest speed, and then at a lower speed.
 And because these run day and night, we measure noise levels, in decibels, at every speed, and calculate annual operating costs for filter replacements and energy use to run the machine 24 hours a day.

 The three top models in our air purifier ratings earn an Excellent or Very Good rating for particle reduction at a low speed while keeping noise to a minimum.
 (They all aced the high-speed test, as do many models.)

 Here’s a closer look at the three best air purifiers we tested, followed by the three worst.
 They’re listed alphabetically.